top of page

 BIO

-Aghaghia Rahimzadeh has been working in the area of human-environmental interactions for two decades.
-Two time Fulbright Scholar with a doctorate in Environmental Science, Policy and Management from the University of California, Berkeley, Dr. Rahimzadeh’s research has taken her throughout the Western Himalaya.
-Since 2010, she has been conducting research in remote mountain communities in the district of Kinnaur in the Indian state of Himachal Pradesh.
-Her work has included ethnohistorical research on environmental and social changes in Kinnaur, including the rapidly unfolding impacts of climate change, dilapidated development, and unregulated mass tourism on the region’s livelihoods and ecology.
+Dr. Aghaghia Rahimzadeh is a two-time Fulbright Fellow with a doctorate in Environmental Science, Policy and Management from the University of California, Berkeley.
+She has been working in the area of human-environmental interactions for over two decades.
+Since 2010, Dr Rahimzadeh has been conducting research in remote mountain communities in the district of Kinnaur in the Indian state of Himachal Pradesh in Western Himalaya.
+Her longitudinal work has included ethnographic and ethnohistorical research on environmental and social change in Kinnaur.
+Specifically, she investigates the rapidly unfolding social implications of climate change, dilapidated development, and unregulated mass tourism to understand how the region confronts these issues on its resource base.
+Additionally, one of her recent projects in collaboration with a local Kinnauri master weaver focuses on the documentation and preservation of traditional Kinnauri weaving designs.

 CONTACT